How to Specify the Printer Name in C#

 End If

-' Configure and print to the first available printer
+' Configure settings for the first available printer

 Dim settings As New PrintSettings With {